simpleclub/design_tokens_builder/README.md

 ## Future capabilities

-We want to extend the package later to also be able to generate/parse more material themes like `ButtonTheme` etc. We also want to add extension for paddings, dimensions and other tokens.
+We want to extend the package to also be able to generate/parse more material themes like `ButtonTheme` etc. We also want to add extension for paddings, dimensions and other tokens.

 Let us know if you miss something by creating an issue or by actively contributing!